Homeschool Diner Logo -- 1960's style sign with atomic starburst

 If he's not interested it's like throwing marshmallows at his head

-and calling it eating." -- Anonymous
+and calling it eating." -- unknown

 back to